 After Katrina, the City of New Orleans initiated the Lot Next Door Program, which gives adjacent property owners with a homestead exemption the first opportunity to purchase NORA-owned properties at fair market value, if the property is to the left or rear.
 The owners may then develop the property as they see fit.
 First sales began earlier this year, and the most common result is a widespread imitation of what has taken place only in select locations at Herron-Morton Place: landowners purchase the adjacent property, clean it up, and then expand it into a yard or additional off-street parking.
 In short, they landowners are bringing suburban lot dimensions and characteristics to a formerly densely settled, urban neighborhood.
 Here’s an example where of a homeowner who has apparently claimed the adjacent lot where a house formerly stood:

-Planners and neighborhood activists will most likely have to find a negotiable middle ground in addressing urban infill.
+Planners and neighborhood activists will most likely have to find a negotiable middle ground in addressing urban infill, stairways and all.
 Forbidding people from using adjacent lots as expanded yards may hinder demand for the old neighborhood, thereby slowing its development.
 Yet if every vacant lot becomes a private recreational playfield, the historic integrity becomes significantly compromised and it often loses the qualities that make the neighborhood quintessentially urban.
-Ideally Herron-Morton will find its niche as a sufficiently large urban-loving demographic sees those stairs to nowhere and seeks to replicate the closeness of the homes, using infill capabilities to retain the original lot dimensions, with only a few compromises.
+Ideally Herron-Morton will find its niche as a sufficiently large urban-loving demographic sees those stairways and seeks to replicate the closeness of the homes, using infill capabilities to retain the original lot dimensions, with only a few compromises.
 In this regard, the stairs to nowhere serve as the optimal reminders to those prospective buyers of what the neighborhood once was, and what it hopefully soon again will be.